Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 #### Treasure

 Although the dead wizard's spellbook didn't survive, his staff did.
-It is a staff of frost.
+It is a [[5.
+Mechanics/Items/Staff Of Frost.md\|staff of frost]].
 Imprinted on it is a fragment of the wizard's personality.
 The first character who touches the staff gains the following flaw: "I crave power above all else, and will do anything to obtain more of it."
 This flaw trumps any conflicting personality trait.

 ### X18.
 Hallway